-Take in the view of downtown, and just steps from your backyard the community park water features and gazebo are yours to enjoy.
+Take in the view of downtown, and just steps from your own backyard beach the community park water features, barbeque area and gazebo are yours to enjoy.

 Development properties at Devonian Ridge Estates are available now.
 Purchasers do not have a building commitment.
 They are welcome to just come out and enjoy the property's amenities - swimming, fishing, golfing, hiking and boating.

 Every home is required to follow a rustic contemporary exterior design, and only certain lots allow for a two-story build while others allow for a bungalow.
 These controls make sure what you love about your property, whether it’s the view or the intimacy with nature, isn’t interrupted by anyone else.

 The 23-acre property was purchased in 2017 and has undergone all required technical studies led by Westhoff Engineering Resources Inc, Bunt & Associates, Curtis GEO Solutions Inc, and Groundwater Information Technologies Ltd. Several development concepts have also been studied before arriving at our current plan, shaped in partnership with Rocky View County.

 Public engagement and a formal community Open House were held in August and September 2018.
 Technical studies and public comments have been included in a land use re-designation application to Rocky View County from Agricultural Holdings (AH) to Residential (R-1), in keeping with much of the surrounding residential properties.

 A public hearing is expected at Rocky View County early in 2019.

 Project to be completed 2021Get in touch

 The lots will be serviced by individual water wells.
 All 10 lots will have a well drilled and tested according to County and Provincial standards.